nandin/yelpmlproject/README.md

 # Random Forest Classifier

-When running the Random Forest Classifier on the dataset, three parameters were chosen to be explored in determining their effect on the accuracy of the model.
-The three parameters were:
+We decided to explore three parameters and their effect on the accuracy of the Random Forest Classifier model on our dataset.

-1. The number of trees in the forest
+1. The Number of Trees in the Forest
-2. The criterion for deciding the split when building a tree
+2. The Splitting Criterion
-3. The maximum depth for each of the trees in the forest
+3. The Maximum Depth of a Tree

 ### Number of Trees in the Forest

 <img src="png_images/treeVsAccuracy.png" width = "800" />

-From the plot above, there seems to be a rise in accuracy from around 21% to around 27% when raising the number of trees in the forest from 1 to 20.
-After that point, the accuracy oscillates by approximately a percent around 26%, indicating that additional trees do not impact the accuracy of the Random Forest.
+From the plot above, we found that there is a rise in accuracy from around 21% to around 27% when raising the number of trees in the forest from 1 to 20.
+After that point, the accuracy oscillates by approximately a 1% around 26%, indicating that additional trees do not impact the accuracy of the Random Forest.

 ### Split Criterion

 <img src="png_images/SplitCriterionEffect.png" width = "800" />

-The two splitting criterion that Random Forest Classifier can use are the Gini Impurity and Information Gain Entropy.
-The number of trees in the model were varied in order to see if any differences in accuracy could be maintained.
-From the plot above, there seems to be no relationship between the accuracy of the Random Forest model and the splitting criterion it utilizes.
+The two splitting criterion that the Random Forest Classifier can use are the Gini Impurity and Information Gain Entropy.
+We varied the number of trees in the model to see if there were consistent differences in accuracy.
+From the plot above, we found that there is no relationship between the accuracy of the model and the splitting criterion.

 ### Maximum Depth of Trees

 <img src="png_images/treeDepthVsAccuracy.png" width = "800" />

-A range from 10-100 was examined for the maximum depth of a tree and its effect on the accuracy of the model.
-The model's accuracy seems to peak at around a depth of 10, before stabilizing around 27 %.
-Perhaps by minimizing the depth of the tree, the model avoids overfitting the training data and creates better predictions.
+We examined a range from 10-100 for the maximum depth of a tree and its effect on the accuracy of the model.
+The model's accuracy peaks at around a depth of 10, before stabilizing around 27%.
+We think that by minimizing the depth of the tree, the model avoids overfitting the training data and creates better predictions.

 ### Results